-While most of the country is being forced into a more sedentary lifestyle these days, that doesn’t mean you have to sit idly by on the couch watching your six-pack turn into a beer keg.
+While taking a seat and unwinding after a long day at work is completely understandable, that doesn’t mean you have to sit idly by on the couch watching your six-pack turn into a beer keg.

-While you should still forego a trip to the gym, Scarsdale-based personal trainer Jessica Mazzucco, otherwise known as The Glute Recruit, has given us five simple exercises you can do in your own home to stay healthy and — if you’ll pardon the pun — get your butt in gear.
+If you’re looking to save money or skip a trip to the gym, Westchester-based personal trainer Jessica Mazzucco, otherwise known as The Glute Recruit, has given us five simple exercises you can do in your own home to stay healthy and — if you’ll pardon the pun — get your butt in gear.
 Best of all?
-These exercises require no equipment.
+These exercises require no equipment and don’t require much space to complete.

 This exercise targets the glutes, hips, and legs for both strengthening and development, but also is a staple exercise/stretch in alleviating lower back and knee pain caused by tight hip flexors, a common problem if you do excessive sitting.